Chameleon: Anti-predator adaptations

 Chameleons are preyed upon by a variety of other animals.
 Birds and snakes are the most important predators of adult chameleons.
 Invertebrates, especially ants, put a high predation pressure on chameleon eggs and juveniles.
 Chameleons are unlikely to be able to flee from predators and rely on crypsis as their primary defense.
-Chameleons can change both their colors and their patterns (to varying extents) to resemble their surroundings or disrupt the body outline and remain hidden from a potential enemy's sight.
-Only if detected, chameleons actively defend themselves.
+Chameleons can change both their colours and their patterns (to varying extents) to resemble their surroundings or disrupt the body outline and remain hidden from a potential enemy's sight.
+Only when detected do chameleons actively defend themselves.
 They adopt a defensive body posture, present an attacker with a laterally flattened body to appear larger, warn with an open mouth, and, if needed, utilize feet and jaws to fight back.
 Vocalization is sometimes incorporated into threat displays.

 Parasites

 Chameleons are parasitized by nematode worms, including threadworms (Filarioidea).
 Threadworms can be transmitted by biting insects such as ticks and mosquitoes.
 Other roundworms are transmitted through food contaminated with roundworm eggs; the larvae burrow through the wall of the intestine into the bloodstream.

 Chameleons are subject to several protozoan parasites, such as Plasmodium, which causes malaria, Trypanosoma, which causes sleeping sickness, and Leishmania, which causes leishmaniasis.

 Chameleons are subject to parasitism by coccidia, including species of the genera Choleoeimeria, Eimeria, and Isospora.